 HMC believes that it is important that the PARTICIPANT/PARENT understand that three types of injuries can occur to a participant in the Activities.
 Minor injuries are the most common and include, but are not limited to, muscle soreness, headaches, sprains, abrasions, and bruises.
 Serious injuries are less common, but do occur occasionally.
 They include, but are not limited to, broken bones, concussions, torn ligaments or cartilage, eye injuries, cuts, and internal injuries.
 Catastrophic injuries are very rare; but HMC feels that every PARTICIPANT/PARENT should be aware of the slight possibility.
 These injuries include permanent disability, brain injury, paralysis and even death.

 WAIVER AND RELEASE - I understand that participating in the Activities at the HMC is a potentially hazardous activity and that I and/or the minor participant should not participate in the Activities unless I/the minor participant am/is medically able.
 I hereby certify that I/the minor participant am/is in good health and that I/the minor participant am/are physically able to participate in the Activities.
-Having read this waiver, knowing the facts stated herein, and in consideration of being given permission to participate in the Activities and to use the property, facilities, equipment, and services of HMC, today and on all future dates, I, the PARTICIPANT/PARENT, on behalf of the minor participant, myself, spouse, heirs, executors, administrators, personal or legal representatives, assigns and/or anyone entitled to act on my behalf (hereafter referred to as the “Releasing Parties”) do hereby waive, release, discharge and covenant not to sue HOOV SFM, LLC, the City of Hoover, Alabama, The Public Parks and Recreation Board of the City of Hoover, and all owners, directors, officers, officials, managers, employees, volunteers, independent contractors, agents, and equipment suppliers (hereafter referred to as the “Protected Parties”) from liability from any and all claims, liabilities, demands, and actions of every name, kind, and nature arising out of my participation in the Activities at HMC, even though the liability may arise out of negligence or carelessness on the Protected Parties.
+Having read this waiver, knowing the facts stated herein, and in consideration of being given permission to participate in the Activities and to use the property, facilities, equipment, and services of HMC, today and on all future dates, I, the PARTICIPANT/PARENT, on behalf of the minor participant, myself, spouse, heirs, executors, administrators, personal or legal representatives, assigns and/or anyone entitled to act on my behalf (hereafter referred to as the “Releasing Parties”) do hereby waive, release, discharge and covenant not to sue HOOV SFM, LLC, the City of Hoover, Alabama, The Public Parks and Recreation Board of the City of Hoover, Sports Facilities Management, LLC, the Southeastern Conference, and all owners, directors, officers, officials, managers, employees, volunteers, independent contractors, agents, and equipment suppliers (hereafter referred to as the “Protected Parties”) from liability from any and all claims, liabilities, demands, and actions of every name, kind, and nature arising out of my participation in the Activities at HMC, even though the liability may arise out of negligence or carelessness on the Protected Parties.
 This agreement includes, but is not limited to, 1) personal injury (including death) from incidents or illnesses arising from my/the minor child’s participation in HMC Activities including, but not limited to: any recreational, practice, or competitive activity; events; organized or individual training and conditioning activities; individual or group instruction; and individual use of all HMC facilities, and 2) any and all claims resulting from the damage to, loss of, or theft of my/minor participant’s property.
 I further agree to defend, indemnify and hold the Protected Parties harmless from each and every claim and liability that I/the minor participant may allege against the Protected Parties, including attorney’s fees and costs, as a direct and/or indirect result of injury and/or death to me/the minor participant because of my/the minor participant’s participation in the Activities, whether caused by the negligence of the Protected Parties or otherwise.
 This release includes all injuries and/or damages suffered by me/the minor participant before, during or after participation in the Activities.
 I recognize, intend and understand that this release is binding on my/the minor’s heirs, executors, administrators, or assignees.